Skip to content

 Assignments

-Who is working or which role is still unassigned, which capability they cover, and how many hours they have in each period.
+Who is working, whether a capability has been chosen, which role is still unassigned, and how many hours they have in each period.

 Actual hours